On June 19, 1865, Union soldiers arrived in Galveston, Texas, with important news: Slavery was over.

-Nacoste led a discussion Monday for the African American Faculty and Staff Organization’s celebration of Juneteenth, held in Witherspoon Student Center.
+Nacoste led a discussion on Monday, June 19, 2017, for the African American Faculty and Staff Organization’s celebration of Juneteenth, held in Witherspoon Student Center.
 The theme was “We rise up.”

 “Juneteenth was a beginning,” not an endpoint, Nacoste said during his presentation.
 African-Americans fought for their rights after emancipation and are still fighting for equality, along with people of various races, religions, gender identities and other characteristics.
 The source of the fighting hasn’t changed, Nacoste said: an “us versus them” mentality that inhibits social change.

 “Who are the ‘we’?
 And who are among the ‘they’?
 That’s the struggle,” Nacoste said.